yashkhem1/RelateLM/README.md

 conda install -c conda-forge tensorflow==1.14

 ```
-(b) Clone the Original Google BERT Repo from (https://github.com/google-research/bert) and replace the create_pretraining_data.py with our "BERT Pretraining and Preprocessing/Pretraining Diff Files/run_pretraining_without_NSP.py".
+(b) Clone the Original [Google BERT Repo](https://github.com/google-research/bert) and replace the create_pretraining_data.py with our "BERT Pretraining and Preprocessing/Pretraining Diff Files/run_pretraining_without_NSP.py".
 Note that to run the pretraining on TPUs, the init_checkpoint, input_file and output_dir need to be on a Google Cloud Bucket.
 Run the following command for pretraining:

 ```shell